Request an appointment by clicking here or by calling 704-444-0087

 Stress is not always bad for you.

-So the belief that stress is ALWAYS bad for you has thousands of years of evolution to call BS on that.
-You are not descended from people who were never stressed, lying on their stone sofa, just waiting for warring tribes to invade or fierce animals to pounce.
+So, the belief that stress is ALWAYS bad for you has thousands of years of evolution to call BS.
+You are not descended from people who were never stressed, lying on their stone sofas, just waiting for warring tribes to invade or fierce animals to pounce.
+We are the descendants of the ones who are worried and stressed out about threats.

 Sometimes, you are able to manage your stress by using coping techniques and leveraging resources.
 For example, you might practice deep breathing, grounding, or exercise to cope with high levels of stress.
+(We love teaching clients how they can lower their heart rate through certain types of breathing).
 You can increase exercise or time spent in meaningful relationships or activities.

 But, what happens when stress doesn’t let up?